flexaargo/My-Dex/README.md

 pod install
 ```

+Make sure to open "My Dex.xcproj".
 The project should now be able to run either on the simulator or on your device.
 Make sure to change the bundle identifier for the project

 ## Built With